knpuniversity/blog/what-the-rest.rst

     this (e.g. `https://api.foxycart.com/rels/users`_).

 It *seems* that both methods will probably rely on some external documentation.
-This is known as "out of band information", which we maybe shouldn't need in theory and isn't RESTful.
+This is known as "out-of-band information", which we maybe shouldn't need in theory and isn't RESTful.
 But I'd argue that creating an API that's fully self-describing is still very hard, and quite possibly not worth it.

-Some pieces of information could just be answered globally for your API (e.g.
+Some pieces of information could probably be answered globally for your API (e.g.
 Request encoding), like on the HTML API homepage.
 Very literally, you might just say that all endpoints support ``application/json`` perhaps ````application/x-www-form-urlencoded``.